woguan/Legend-Wings/README.md

   - [] Imune Item
   - [] Increare Fire Power
   - [] Double Shoot
-- [] Add Companions (Each side has a small minion to assist you) - Sidekicks!
+- [] Add Companions System (Each side has a small minion to assist you) - Sidekicks!
 - [] Add Unit Test

 ## Known Bugs: